Tobystereo/WikipediaWorldmap/README.md

 ## Instructions
 Some of the source files are large and require a lot of memory, make sure to increase Processing's memory allowance in 'Settings'.

+To increase the point size press ']', to decrease, '[', to reset '0'.

 ## Todo
 - Clean Russian and French files and or implement error handling during parsing
 - add drop-down for shape selection